infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/oceanic-flying.md

 Tip

-: You do not need to stay with your device for the whole flight, but we do recommend you stay until you have reached your initial cruising altitude as a minimum (just in case ATC need to provide de-confliction)
+: You do not need to stay with your device for the whole flight, but we do recommend you stay until you have reached your initial cruising altitude as a minimum.
+This allows ATC to provide de-confliction if required and also prevents system violations due to things like the Autopilot disconnecting (e.g. flying above your optimum cruising altitude when you are too heavy).
+By actively monitoring critical stages of flight, you will be able to avoid these issues!